 - Enjoy a cruise with food on the Lakeland Queen or Pure Cruise

-- Experience Rotorua’s outstanding restaurants.
+- Experience Rotorua’s outstanding restaurants…

-The Best Restaurants in Rotorua
+About The Best Places to Eat in Rotorua

-Dining in Rotorua is kind of a big deal, especially since there is a whole street dedicated to eating called “Eat Street”.
-While there is a range of eateries along this street in the city centre, a top name is Atticus Finch (1106 Tutanekai Street, Eat Street), which specialises in innovative plates designed to be shared.
+Dining in Rotorua is kind of a big deal, especially since there is a whole street dedicated to eating called “Eat Streat“.
+While there is a range of eateries along this street in the city centre, a top name is Atticus Finch (1106 Tutanekai Street, Eat Streat), which specialises in innovative plates designed to be shared.
 Think fried halloumi, crispy mozzarella risotto balls and ginger sesame fried chicken combined with creative cocktails and craft beer.

 Kiwis love their Vietnamese food and you have plenty of choices in Rotorua, including Saigon 60s (1205 Fenton Street).
 They serve a range of authentic cuisine on woven plates and flavoursome pho noodle soups.
 Don’t miss their egg coffee after your meal!